-The following is a list of all the courses I have taken (or am registered for) of relevance to Computer Science at UNCG.
+Note: The following is a list of all the courses I have taken (or am registered for) of relevance to the CS major at UNC Greensboro.
+Each section is separated by a horizontal line, defined by the semester.
+Above these is a list of classes I have TA'd (or tutored) for.
 Those listed in bold are graduate courses taken as an undergraduate.
-As such, they required extra work (e.g. writing a paper or project) than their undergraduate counterparts.Fall 2020
+As such, they require extra work (e.g. writing a paper or project) compared to their undergraduate counterparts.

 Some classes will have links associated.
 These will redirect to the project associated with the course, or relevant assignments.

 DISCLAIMER: The following research projects are part of my undergraduate career at the University of North Carolina at Greensboro.
 As such, the quality and thoroughness of the work presented is not at the caliber of a full-time researcher or graduate student.
 Rather, what is here is a short summary of what I have worked on primarily with Dr. Nancy L. Green.
 Other works include those that I have completed in classes or individually (and hence are unpublishable).